Last updated March 08, 2021

 To help you stay safe, there are a few things you should not do in the event of a break down:

-Whilst it is impossible to rule out the possibility of your car unexpectedly breaking down, you can reduce the likelihood by ensuring your car is properly maintained.
+You can never pre-empt your car breaking down, however, there are steps you can take to reduce the risk including properly maintaining your car.
 This includes getting the car serviced regularly, keeping your MOT up-to-date and having frequent check-ups at a trusted garage.